 What are USDT and UUDT diagnostic responses?

-If a Diagnostic CAN message response does not fit in a single CAN frame (more than 8 bytes of data), it is split into two or more parts.
-Such Diagnostic responses are called Unacknowledged Segmented Data Transfer (USDT) responses.
-This process of Diagnostic communication on CAN with Data Segmentation is called USDT.
-It is provided by the OSI model Transport and Network layer.
-It is the default process.
+When a diagnostic CAN message response exceeds a single CAN frame (more than 8 bytes of data), the system splits the CAN frame into two or more parts.
+Such diagnostic responses are called Unacknowledged Segmented Data Transfer (USDT) responses.
+In this way, the method segments data for CAN diagnostic communication, which the system identifies as USDT.
+Additionally, the OSI model’s Transport and Network layers provide this process, and it serves as the default method.

-Note: There is no data segmentation for Onboard communication.
+NOTE: There is no data segmentation for Onboard communication in CAN bus.

-USDT does not automatically mean a message does not fit in a single CAN frame.
-PCI (Protocol Control Information) byte is required with USDT.
-The PCI byte is the first byte of the CAN data field and controls the data segmentation.
+USDT does not automatically indicate that a message exceeds a single CAN frame.
+Protocol include a PCI (Protocol Control Information) byte with USDT.
+The PCI byte is the first byte of the CAN data field and controls the data segmentation in CAN.

 To optimize data transfer with CAN frames, the PCI byte can be removed from the Diagnostic response, which saves an additional byte of data.
 This type of data transfer is called Unacknowledged Unsegmented Data Transfer (UUDT).

-If UDS Diagnostic protocol is employed, the vehicle manufacturers (OEMs) and suppliers must agree on additional Physical response CAN-IDs for UUDT, also known as UUDT response CAN-identifiers.
+When using the UDS diagnostic protocol, vehicle manufacturers (OEMs) and suppliers must first agree on additional physical response CAN-IDs for UUDT.
+These IDs, also known as UUDT response CAN-identifiers, ensure proper communication between the systems.

 Examples of USDT and UUDT diagnostic responses